 Why does it happen?

 I’m not aware of any research on this issue.
-However, I’ve seen enough instances to have some pretty firm thoughts on what can be responsible.
+However, I do have some pretty firm thoughts on potential contributing factors.

 There is one bony deformity that will very likely wear a hole in your shoe’s heel counter before their time is up and that’s a Haglund’s deformity.
 Better known as “pump bump”.
 Essentially, there’s an extra lumpy bit on the back of your heel.
 This causes an increased focal pressure both on your shoe, and the skin overlying the bony protuberance.
 You can read more about Haglund’s here.